AldaronLau/zoitei/src/consonants.md

 Since there are not 24 ASCII consonants to choose from, the letter 'h' can be used as a consonant modifier where 'sh' would be considered a single letter.
+The letter 'h' may also be used between two vowels to stand-in for a syllable break.

 The consonants are arranged visually, organized by loud / quiet and big / small: